UoB-COMSM0166/2025-group-30/README.md

 - Describe your game, what is based on, what makes it novel?

 Our **Haystacking** game is an innovative stacking-based casual challenge inspired by the classic game **Grass Catching**.
-Set during the harvest season on a farm, players must control their character’s movement left and right to catch falling haystacks and collect as much hay as possible within a limited time to reach the goal.
+Set during the harvest season on a farm, players must control their character's movement left and right to catch falling haystacks and collect as much hay as possible within a limited time to reach the goal.

 #### **Game Objective**
-The game challenges players’ balancing and strategic skills while simulating the intensity of farm harvesting.
+The game challenges players' balancing and strategic skills while simulating the intensity of farm harvesting.
 Players must constantly adjust their position and respond flexibly to randomly falling hay.
 If too much hay accumulates, movement speed will slow down, making it harder to catch additional falling hay.
 Therefore, players need to empty the collection bucket at the right time to maintain stability.